metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The optional source of the frame.
 	Source Source `json:"source,omitempty"`

-	// The line within the file of the frame.
-If source is null or doesn't exist, line is 0 and must be ignored.
-	Line int `json:"line"`

 	// An optional end line of the range covered by the stack frame.
 	EndLine int `json:"endLine,omitempty"`

-	// An optional end column of the range covered by the stack frame.
-	EndColumn int `json:"endColumn,omitempty"`

 	// The module associated with this frame, if any.
 	//